-Consider including interesting facts about your background, awards, hobbies, proud projects, and things that legitimatize you as an author and connect you with readers.
+Consider including interesting facts about your background, awards, hobbies, proud projects, and things that legitimize you as an author and connect you with readers.

-- You can type directly in Amazon Central, but it’s best practice to have your own copy of the information saved.
-So type it in Word, Evernote, or some other tool first, then copy and paste it into your profile on Amazon.
+You can type directly in Amazon Central, but it’s best practice to have your copy of the information saved.
+Create it in Word, Evernote, or some other tool first, then copy and paste it into your Amazon profile.

-- You’ll need to keep it plain text (no fancy bold, italics, HTML…) and make it at least 100 characters to meet Amazon’s requirements.
+You'll need to keep it plain text (no fancy bold, italics, HTML, etc.) and make it at least 100 characters to meet Amazon’s requirements.

 Show potential readers who you are – a real and interesting person who writes books.

 Some authors include one professional headshot, while others have a variety of professional and personal pictures.
 You might add an image of your family if that will resonate with your target audience, or add a photo of you speaking if you’re a professional speaker.

 Honoree Corder did a fantastic job of not only including a great profile picture but also some stellar pictures in her Author Updates on her Author Page:

 How to Add a Profile Photo to Your Author Page Profile

 - Make sure your photo is square and at least 300 x 300 pixels.

 - On the Profile tab, click “Upload New Photo.”
 If you already have a photo and want to update it, click the blue pencil icon.

 - Select a picture from your computer and click “Open.”